Skip links

 End your letter by clearly explaining your desire for a review of your property’s worth.
 Express your willingness to work with the assessor’s office and give any extra information necessary for a fair review.

-Leverage Technology and Professional Support
+Use Technology and Professional Support

-Read more: What is advisory services?
+Read on: What are advisory services?

 The Bottom Line